 By Rhonda Lyons:

-Instead of prison, he changed into sent to the Atascadero nation intellectual health center, where he’s been for the past 5 years.
+Instead of prison, he was sent to the Atascadero Nation Intellectual Health Center, where he’s been for the past five years.

 La’Tanya Dandie: